 Over the past few months, many of us have spent extensive time indoors.
 We’ve all had some quality time with our kitchens—for better and for worse.
 If you’ve come out of spring determined to remodel your kitchen, you’re not alone.
-This summer is the perfect time to kick off a kitchen remodel and make some positive changes to the space.
+This summer is the perfect time to kick off a kitchen remodel and make some positive changes to the space, if you are doing a whole house remodel and need ideas for your bathroom, consider doing a tub to shower conversion for some great results.
 In this article, we’ll review the best kitchen improvement projects you should consider, and why you need to hire a professional kitchen remodeler.

 Upgrade your cabinets and countertops